turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/7_implementing_users.markdown

 $ git checkout -b 7_implement-users
 ```

-Apps will evolve over time, and you may reach a point where you need to go back and modify a spec to reflect this new functionality.
 Here's our situation: want this app to be a multi-user platform where each user has their own collection of playlists.

 We'll start by adding in functionality for multiple users to be able to login using a SoundCloud account.
 There are three parts to making this happen: